torn80beta/project-magic-task-manager/README.md

 ![Drag the cards](./assets/movedcards.png)

-Thanks to the adaptive layout, you can access the list of your affairs and organize them at home on a computer, even on the go in a mobile application.
+Thanks to the adaptive layout, you can access the list of your affairs and organize them at home on a computer, even on the go in a mobile application. ***TaskPro*** can be comfortably used on devices with a screen width of 320px.
+When the screen width is less than 768px, the navigation buttons located on the Sidebar are moved to a modal menu, which is available by clicking on the `Burger Menu` icon.
+At the same time, for ease of use, the `Filter` and `Theme` remains available on the top panel.

 ![Adaptive layout](./assets/mobilescreen.png)

-You are welcome to **TaskPro**: [Frontend](https://torn80beta.github.io/project-magic-task-manager/)
+You are welcome to **TaskPro**: [Frontend](https://github.com/torn80beta/project-magic-task-manager.git)

 Back-end for **TaskPro**: [Backend](https://github.com/vaaleerkiin/goit-final-project-backend.git)